fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricChaos.md

 ```

 ### -MaxClusterStabilizationTimeoutSec
-Specifies the maximum number of seconds that Chaos waits for the cluster to stabilize before it checks again; cannot exceed TimeSpan.TotalSeconds(uint.MaxValue).
+Specifies the maximum number of seconds that Chaos waits for the cluster to get to healthy state.
+If cluster is not healthy, a [ValidationFailedEvent](https://docs.microsoft.com/en-us/dotnet/api/system.fabric.chaos.datastructures.validationfailedevent) is logged in Chaos report.
+This value cannot exceed the total seconds in [TimeSpan.MaxValue](https://msdn.microsoft.com/en-us/library/system.timespan.maxvalue(v=vs.110).aspx).

 ```yaml
 Type: UInt32